yy0155/yyan0155_9103_tut6_groupC_major_project/README.md

 - In my individual section, I aim to depict a pixelated miniature universe.
 The stars revolve around the center of the galaxy, while users can summon small spaceships to embark on adventures in space.

 ## Part 4 : Brief technical note.
--Tools and technique from outside the course
+- Tools and technique from outside the course
 ```js
 // Function of special pattern2
 function drawSpecialCircle(x, y, outerRadius, innerRadius) {